Aswin-2909/8byte-assignment-repo/README.md

+1. Copy the Code Exactly
+Copy the entire block below.
+It includes the specific hidden characters needed for bold text, lists, and code boxes.

+Markdown
 # 8Byte DevOps Infrastructure & CI/CD Pipeline

 This repository contains the infrastructure automation and continuous integration/continuous deployment (CI/CD) pipeline for the 8Byte technical assignment.
 The project provisions cloud infrastructure on AWS and automates the deployment of a containerized application.